Matthimatiker/MolComponents/README.md

 casted to the expected type and passed to the action as argument.

 Please refer to the class documentation for details.

+### Simplified url generation ###

+The view helper *Mol_View_Helper_To* may be used as an alternative to *Zend_View_Helper_Url* to generate urls in view scripts:

+    <?= $this->to('my-action', 'my-controller', 'my-module')->withParam('confirm', 1); ?>

+It avoids passing the required information as array and provides a fluent interface to make url generation more readable.

+Per default all url parameters must be provided explicitly, the parameters of the incoming request are *not* automatically included.